 The reaction forces of the hip joint were affected by the activity of a group of muscles mentioned in \cite{170}, including the gluteus minus, gluteus medius, iliopsoas, and rectus femoris muscles.
 The increase in the activity of the rectus femoris incorporation with iliopsoas and gluteus medius muscle activity reduction decreased the reaction forces of the hip joint.
-This reduction was considerable during late stance, and early swing phases and subjects in {\it noload} condition were more substantially affected than the subjects in {\it loaded} condition as shown in Figure 6 and 7 in \nameref{S3_Appendix}. \\
+This reduction was considerable during the late stance and early swing phases, and subjects in {\it noload} condition were more substantially affected than the subjects in {\it loaded} condition, as shown in Figures 6 and 7 in \nameref{S3_Appendix}. \\

 These modifications in the reaction moments and forces of the assisted subjects can improve the health of joint tissues \cite{178}.
-The large joint loads are identified as an essential factor of onsetting and progressing osteoarthritis \cite{172,176,177} and joint pain \cite{175} and reduction in the reaction forces and moments can prevent and decline these joint pain and arthritis onset and development.
+The large joint loads are identified as an essential factor of onsetting and progressing osteoarthritis \cite{172,176,177} and joint pain \cite{175} and reduction in the reaction forces and moments can prevent and reduce such joint pain and arthritis onset and development.

 \subsection*{Pareto Simulation Results}